 Let's not go crazy.
 Primal isn't out to reinvent the Far Cry wheel.
 You don't have to look far beneath the Stone Age surface to see the well-established Ubisoft open world structure.
 This is still a game of exploring, taking and expanding territory, attacking enemy outposts and lighting bonfires to enlarge your area of influence, while developing relationships to give you access to new skills and equipment.

-You’ll still be taking part in a string of story missions while tackling side activities and repeated, semi-random events, some helping progress the narrative, others merely working to help you build your character up.
+You’ll still be taking part in a string of story missions while tackling side activities and repeated, semi-random events,

 Yet, in a way, the change of setting transforms everything.
 More than just a shooter with Flint-tipped arrows instead of bullets, this is a bold, striking and often brutal tale of primitive warfare and survival.
 It’s still recognizably Far Cry, but not Far Cry as you know and love it.